 Activity 1: Bask Alongside Marine Iguanas

 On the southern coast of Santa Cruz you’ll find Tortuga Bay, easily one of the most spectacular beaches in the Galapagos.
-Recently positioned as TripAdvisor’s 10th Top Beach in the World, this remote strip of coastline can only be accessed by boat or on foot (a 50-minute walk on a paved trail from Puerto Ayora).
-Its powdery, pale white sands stretch for over a kilometer and are flecked with dozens of dark grey marine iguanas performing sun salutations.
+Not to mention, it recently claimed fame as TripAdvisor’s 10th Top Beach in the World.
+This remote strip of coastline can only be accessed by boat or on foot (a 50-minute walk on a paved trail from Puerto Ayora).
+Its powdery, pale white sands stretch for over a kilometer.
+But best of all, they and are flecked with dozens of dark grey marine iguanas performing sun salutations.

 Endemic to the Galapagos, the marine iguana is the only lizard in the world to have adapted to sea life and is an excellent example of how animals modified themselves to survive in these volcanic, infertile lands.
 Although it’s tempting to follow the iguanas into the translucent waves, the strong currents make Tortuga Bay a dangerous spot for swimming.